 Liberatore subsequently petitioned the district court for judicial review of the decisions, and respondents filed answers.
-In separate orders, the district court denied Liberatore's petitions for judicial review.
-In those orders, the district court found that substantial evidence supported the appeals referee's rejection of Liberatore's PUA claims.
+In separate orders, the district court denied Liberatore's petitions for judicial.
+In both orders, the district court found that substantial evidence supported the appeals referee's rejection of Liberatore's PUA claims.
 These appeals followed.